 - You can pick your cover image which Pinterest will create for you from your video.

-- Then add your url so your viewer can find out more.
-I recommend you link to a page holding your videos, or better still another Pinterest board with videos on.
+- Then add your URL so your viewer can find out more.
+I recommend you link to a page holding your videos, or better still another Pinterest board with videos on it.

 Done?
 Click the button at the bottom to go to the next step

 Choose which of your boards you would like your video to be posted onto